certbot/certbot/CODE-OF-CONDUCT.md

 **If you believe you are in an immediate danger please contact the police.**

-This code of conduct is partially based on [Opal code of conduct](https://github.com/opal/opal/blob/master/CONDUCT.md).
-Opal is released under the [MIT license](https://github.com/opal/opal/blob/master/LICENSE).
+This code of conduct is partially based on [Ruby code of conduct](https://www.ruby-lang.org/en/conduct/).
 Changes are released under the [Apache Version 2.0](https://github.com/certbot/certbot/blob/master/LICENSE.txt).